1988–89 Chelsea F.C. season

 The 1988–89 season was Chelsea Football Club's seventy-fifth competitive season.
 The club returned to the First Division at the first attempt by winning the Second Division championship.
 Due to crowd trouble following the Football League play-off match against Middlesbrough the previous season, the Stamford Bridge terraces were closed for the first six home games of the season.
+This is the most recent season to date that Chelsea have played outside of the First Division or later Premier League, as they have continuously been a top-flight club since.